Early dark energy constraints with late-time expansion marginalization: Introduction

-In addition to the discrepancy in $H_0$, a less severe tension has also been reported in a quantity related to the amplitude of matter fluctuations, the so-called $S_8$ parameter, with $S_8 = \sigma_8\sqrt{\Omega_m/0.3}$, where $\sigma_8$ is the RMS amplitude of matter fluctuations at the scale $8h^{-1}$Mpc and $\Omega_m$ is the current matter density fraction \citep{cosmology_intertwined_s8}. $S_8$ is best constrained by cosmic shear and CMB measurements.
+In addition to the discrepancy in $H_0$, a less severe tension has also been reported in a quantity related to the amplitude of matter fluctuations, the so-called $S_8$ parameter, with $S_8 = \sigma_8\sqrt{\Omega_m/0.3}$, where $\sigma_8$ is the RMS amplitude of matter fluctuations at the scale $8h^{-1}$Mpc and $\Omega_m$ is the current matter density fraction \citep{cosmology_intertwined_s8}.
 Measurements of two-point correlation functions in galaxy surveys such as the Dark Energy Survey \citep{desy3, desy3_shear_calibration, desy3_shear_modelling, desy3redmagic, desy3maglim, desy3-harmonic, desy1, desy1-shear}, the Kilo-Degree Survey \citep{kids, kids-450, kids1000, kids-1000-2} and the Hyper Suprime-Cam Subaru Strategic Program \citep{hsc-erratum, hsc-y1-harmonic, hsc-real-space}, report a significantly smaller value for $S_8$ than the Planck 2018 result.
-For instance, this difference is at a $2.3\sigma$ level with the cosmic shear analysis from DES in harmonic space \cite{desy3-harmonic}, while the recent analysis from KiDS report a $3\sigma$ difference \citep{kids-1000-2}.
+For instance, this difference is at a $2.3\sigma$ level with the cosmic shear analysis from DES in harmonic space \cite{desy3-harmonic}, while the recent analysis from KiDS reports a $3\sigma$ difference \citep{kids-1000-2}.

-While these differences could be explained by unaccounted-for systematic errors in any of the experiments (see e.g. \cite{nonlinear-solution-s8-tension, consistent_lensing_low_s8}), cosmological tensions could also be an indication that the standard $\Lambda$CDM model is unable to explain all data simultaneously, calling for new physics effects beyond this model.
+While these differences could be explained by unaccounted-for systematic errors in any of the experiments (see e.g. \cite{sne-color-calibration-hubble, nonlinear-solution-s8-tension, consistent_lensing_low_s8}), cosmological tensions could also be an indication that the standard $\Lambda$CDM model is unable to explain all data simultaneously, calling for new physics effects beyond this model.
 There has been a large body of research exploring different possibilities of extending the $\Lambda$CDM model in order to alleviate these tensions (see e.g. \cite{hubble_hunters_guide, h0_olympics, in-the-realm-of-the-hubble-tension, snowmass21-hubble-tension}).

 Among these possibilities, the presence of an early dark energy (EDE) component, proposed before the rise of the Hubble tension \citep{Wetterich:2004pv,doran-ede}, has been actively studied in this context (see e.g. \cite{de_early_times, fluidEDE, rocknroll, ede_can_restore}).
 A non-negligible amount of dark energy around the recombination era that quickly dissipates afterwards would decrease the sound horizon relevant for CMB while leaving the diameter distance to the last scattering surface unchanged and hence could in principle ameliorate the Hubble tension \citep{edeshiftshorizon}.